How do we learn about reading and writing at Creative Scholars?

 While we have goals defined for each age group; we recognize that the continuum of writing and reading development is wide and varied and we work to meet each individual child where they are at, celebrating all levels of development.

-Writing in the toddler program is a kinesthetic act; the children explore mark making with their whole body.
-The goals for the toddlers are:
+Writing in the toys program is a kinesthetic act; the children explore mark making with their whole body.
+The goals for the tots are:

-Reading in the toddler program is a joyful act; the children are introduced to the joys of language, rhyme, rhythm, and stories.
-The goals for the toddlers are:
+Reading in the tots program is a joyful act; the children are introduced to the joys of language, rhyme, rhythm, and stories.
+The goals for the tots are:

 Writing in the first year of junior kindergarten is emergent; the children are encouraged to see writing as a tool for communication and to start to see themselves as authors.
 The goals for the younger junior kindergarten children are: